AyoAdi/InsightBot-E-Commerce-Chatbo-/README.md

 1.  **Open a new Google Colab Notebook**

-2.  **Configure Colab Runtime:**
+2.  **Setting up the Colab envionment:**
     * In the Colab menu, go to `Runtime` > `Change runtime type`.
     * Under `Hardware accelerator`, select **`T4 GPU`**.
-This is because for much more complex queries, the presence of GPU can be more computationally efficient.
-Using the basic        terminal also works well
+This is because for much more complex queries,which can be more computaitonally intense, using GPU can be a much                 better option.
+Using the basic terminal works as well.
     * Click `Save`.

 3.  **Create the `run_agent.py` file:**